 “I guess you’ll have to get creative.
 If she can’t communicate with you telepathically then you’ll have to use hand gestures or something.
 It may take a few tries to figure out what works.
 Spirits that have recently crossed over are usually confused and angry or afraid.
 That sometimes makes it harder to figure out what they’re trying to tell you.”

 “I…I can’t do this Hiromi.
-If I see that…her again, I think I’ll lose it.
+If I see that…her again, I think I’ll lose my mind!
 I damn near fainted just now!
 My nerves are still jangling.”

 “Well, you’ll have to find a way to do it Patricia.
 You have no choice.
 Tammy and the others will keep coming back until you make things right by honoring their wishes.”